derekchased/se.umu.methodsai/assignments/Bandits/README.md

 * A text editor or development environment like [Visual Studio Code](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).

 We recommend using a Unix-based operating system (Mac OS, Linux) or Windows with a bash emulator for this exercise.
-If you don't know ``Python``, search online for some tutorials and absolve them.
+If you don't know ``Python``, search online for some tutorials.
-If you don't know ``git``, consider learning it, but you'll be able to absolve the assignment without git knowledge.
+If you don't know ``git``, consider learning it, but you'll be able to solve the assignment without git knowledge.

 ## Getting Started

 **Note that we will have an online "lab session" to get you started with the assignment.**
-**Attending the session will help you absolve the assignment quickly and accurately.**
+**Attending the session will help you solve the assignment quickly and accurately.**

 Open the GitLab repository we use for this exercise: [https://git.cs.umu.se/courses/5dv181ht18](https://git.cs.umu.se/courses/5dv181ht18).